IBM/automation-azure-infra-openshift/README.md

     colima start
     ```

+#### ARO Prerequisites

+1. (Optional) Create a service principal.
+If you do not create a service principal, you will need to sign in through a browser during the interactive workspace setup.
+    refer to the README [here](1-quickstart/1-aro/sp-setup.md) for more information

 #### IPI Prerequisites

 1. Configure an Azure DNS zone with a valid public domain (refer to the README [here](1-quickstart/2-ipi/README.md) for more information)

 2. Create a service principal to be used to create the cluster (refer to the README [here](1-quickstart/2-ipi/README.md) for more information)

-    If using ARO, note that there are additional permissions needed for the service principal (refer to the README [here](1-quickstart/1-aro/sp-setup.md) for more information)

 ### Planning